tenpureto/tenpureto/README.md

     use `organization/repo`).
 * `<directory>` — where to create a project.

-You can also pass a local path (either to a clone of an online repo, or just a regular folder) instead of a Git URL.
+If you have a local clone of a Git repository with `--mirror`, you can pass its path instead of a Git URL as the `<repository>` argument instead.

 You will be asked to choose a subset of template features you want to include, and to provide some variable values, and then the project will be created.